alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 The same happens with the slave when it iteracts with the machine: It will wait for the master to communicate (and respond with a single 0xFE at first followed by 0x60 on subsequent transmissions).
 If the master never communicates then it will be stuck forever until the gameboy is turned off.

+After receiving many successful responses, the master will send a stream of 0x00 before continuing.

 <div align="center">

 Here's what it looks like when both gameboys are ready (Master was ready first):